tnichols217/notes/College/Additional Questions.md

 > [!para]
 > Coming home from preschool, the three year old me would marvel at how our family laptop would handle my father’s input.
 Whether it be creating spreadsheets, writing documents, or reading e-mail, there was nothing about it that didn’t intrigue me.
 I have remained endlessly curious, wanting to discover yet also create.
 Computer Science offered an avenue for me to continue down this road.
 I know that in MIT, I will be amongst brilliant minds and a culture that supports and encourage high learning.
 I will finally be allowed to soar and not be pulled back.
 Allow me to spread my wings at your esteemed institution.
 >
-> Everyday when I came home from preschool, three year old me would marvel at how our family laptop would handle my father's inputs.
-Whether it be creating spreadsheets, writing documents, or reading e-mail, there was nothing about it that didn't intrigue me.
-Ever since, I have remained endlessly curious, wanting to discover yet also create.
-Computer Science offered an avenue for me to continue down this road.
-Just as I have been struck with awe all those years back, MIT would offer a similar excitement for me now, driving a whole new era of inspiration and motivation.
->
 > When it was my mother's turn to use the laptop, I vividly remember her vibrant brushstrokes swirling across the screen.

 	 🌮🟩